Feeling frustrated [with yourself] and want to create a lasting change in your life? Here's…

-John Gray has a test you can take to find out if you’re low on serotonin.
+John Gray used to have a test you can take to find out if you’re low on serotonin.
 These days most practitioners can test your blood to find out your serotonin levels.
 Just ask!

 I’m not a big fan of taking a lot of pills to feel better, but I did want to share this with you because I trust John Gray’s advice and think he has a lot of experience to back up his recommendations that aren’t based upon typical Western medicine philosophies of over medicating people and using lots of pharmaceuticals to feel better.